{/*

 One of the most important jobs for any marketer is to find where the audience is for their product.
 If they’re selling farming equipment, they need to find the farmers.
 If they’re selling sports cars, they need to find wealthy car enthusiasts.

-Obviously, at this stage, there would be an element of outbound marketing involved, but if you’re tailing your content to a particular sector, it’s the web scraping that will show you are the ones that you’ll be able to convert into inbound marketing opportunities.
+Obviouslyoutbound marketing would be involved at this stage.
+Still, if you’re tailoring your content to a particular sector, the web scraping will show you the ones you’ll be able to convert into inbound marketing opportunities.

 2. Market research

-Staying on top of trends in your industry—and the general social and economic environment – is important, because it tells you what kind of content you should be producing for your audience.
-Market research tells you what products are resonating in the market, what issues people have, and where the big opportunities are.
+Staying on top of trends in your industry—and the general social and economic environment – is essential because it tells you what kind of content you should produce for your audience.
+Market research tells you what products resonate in the market, what issues people have, and where the big opportunities are.

 Doing this manually is time-consuming and inefficient, but web scraping can automate the process and give the marketer a feed of news articles, pricing and sales data, and what their competitors are doing.